we-make-software/tech/README.md

 To make it short about define, I made two versions: Run and Void.
 As you see, Void is one line, and Run uses backslashes for macro newlines.
 But remember, there is not a big difference.
 It is just about reading.
 Which way is the fastest to read?

+The naming its importen why i didnt name Void whit lowcase its becasue its used by c. void means “nothing” or “no value.”

+A function with return type void doesn’t return anything.

+A function with void in parameters means it takes no arguments.

+void* is a pointer to any type (generic pointer).

+In this code, Void is just a shortcut for static void.